akshetP/Pick-and-Place-using-Panda-Arm/README.md

 # Pick and Place using Panda Arm (Team Project)
-This project is a graded part of the module 'Robotic Sensing, Manipulation and Interaction'.
+This project is a graded part of the module 'Robotic Sensing, Manipulation and Interaction' COMP0129 at [UCL London](https://www.ucl.ac.uk/).
 It is a team project done by 3 students.
 The goal of this project is to implement a pick and place task using Panda Arm.
 The task is divided into 3 parts:
 * MoveIt! - Pick and Place at given positions
 * Shape detection
 * Planning and Execution